FAQ staying and working in the Netherlands after your study

 How can you stay and work legally in the Netherlands after your study if you are not Dutch?
 Non-EU nationals have to meet more legal conditions than EU-nationals.
 These are briefly listed below.

 There are various possible residence permits to stay in the Netherlands after your study.
-You can find more details on the website of the IND (Immigration & Naturalisation Service).
+You can find more details about each permit on the website of the IND (Immigration & Naturalisation Service).

 As a student without work, you are not obliged to have a Dutch Health Insurance.
 You can have your own health insurance.
 However, as soon as you work or as soon as you are not registered as a student any more, you should have a Dutch Zorgverzekering.
 This is a legal obligation.
-You risk a fine equal to 130% of the premium of the non-insured months.
+You will get a fine (or two) and eventually you will be forced to take out a very expensive health insurance (120% compared to the normal rate) if you don’t take any action.